-- (1) All licences issued to Sure South Atlantic under the Telecommunications Ordinance 1989 shall remain valid and in full force following the commencement of this Ordinance until 31 March 2026. - (2) The terms, conditions, rights, and obligations contained in such licences shall continue to be governed by the provisions of the Telecommunications Ordinance 1989, notwithstanding its repeal, until 1 April 2026. - (3) The Telecommunications Ordinance 1989 shall continue to apply, until 31 March 2026, in relation to- - (a) the interpretation of such licences, - (b) the enforcement of conditions in such licences, - (c) any modifications to such licences as permitted under that Ordinance, and - (d) any proceedings, enforcement actions, or appeals in progress at the time of transition. - (4) From 1 April 2026, such licences will be deemed to have been issued under this Ordinance. - (5) From 1 April 2026, this Ordinance will apply in relation to- - (a) the interpretation of such licences, - (b) the enforcement of conditions in such licences, - (c) any modifications to such licences as permitted under that Ordinance, and - (d) any proceedings, enforcement actions, or appeals in progress at the time of transition.
+- All licences issued to Sure South Atlantic under the Telecommunications Ordinance 1989 shall remain valid and in full force following the commencement of this Ordinance until terminated. - (2) Unless such licence has been terminated previously the terms, conditions, rights, and obligations contained in such licence shall continue to be governed by the provisions of the Telecommunications Ordinance 1989, notwithstanding its repeal, until 31 March 2026. - (3) Unless such licence has been terminated previously the Telecommunications Ordinance 1989 shall continue to apply, until 31 March 2026, in relation to- - (a) the interpretation of such licences, - (b) the enforcement of conditions in such licences, - (c) any modifications to such licences as permitted under that Ordinance, and

+- (d) any proceedings, enforcement actions, or appeals in progress at the time of transition. - (4) From 1 April 2026, such licences (if not already terminated) will be deemed to have been issued under this Ordinance. - (5) From 1 April 2026, other than section 25(3)(a), this Ordinance will apply in relation to- - (a) the interpretation of such licences, - (b) the enforcement of conditions in such licences, - (c) any modifications to such licences as permitted under that Ordinance, and - (d) any proceedings, enforcement actions, or appeals in progress at the time of transition. - (6) Nothing in this section shall have the effect of lengthening the term of any licence or altering any notice period for termination.

-128. Transfer of Spectrum Licences
+129. Transfer of Spectrum Licences